msjaiswal/book-notes/Effective Engineer.markdown

   - Own your story.

 - Invest in the rate of learning
-  - Compounding leads to exponential growth.
+  - Learning compunds.
+Compounding leads to exponential growth.
 Earlier the compounding starts, the better.
   - Working on unchallenging tasks is a huge opportunity cost.
 You missed out on compounded learning.
   - Prioritize learning over profitability.
   - Invest your time in activities with the highest learning rate.